Hana-Le/blogdown_Hana/content/blog/evergreen/index.md

 #### Step 3: Create a Website

-1. nstall the Blogdown package and a Hugo theme.
+1. Install the Blogdown package and a Hugo theme.
 Example:

 ```r
 install.packages("blogdown")